Sheet Pan Salmon

 Sheet Pan Salmon Ingredients

-- Olive oil: I like the flavor of olive oil, but you can use any neutral oil that has a high smoke point.
+- Olive oil: Any neutral oil that has a high smoke point will work here.

 How to Make Sheet Pan Salmon